AdobeDocs/audience-manager.en/help/using/reporting/report-sampling.md

 ## Using the Minhash Sampling Methodology {#minhash}

 Based on the [Minhash](https://en.wikipedia.org/wiki/MinHash) sampling methodology, Audience Manager uses a novel method to compute trait and segment estimators on top of a One Permutation Hashing data sketch.
-This new method produces a lower variance than the standard estimator for Jaccard similarity estimator.
+This new method produces a lower variance than the standard estimator for Jaccard similarity.
 See the section below for the reports that use this methodology.

 <!--